devi6vi/betherereallycloset_welcome_page/README.md

 # ReallyCloset Coming Soon Website

-This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
- You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

-This project is connected to the Convex deployment named [`elegant-mongoose-563`](https://dashboard.convex.dev/d/elegant-mongoose-563).

 ## Project structure

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).